-- 3) Cross the small bridge over the overgrown canal.
-Here you can either access the main Culm grassland fields of Dunsdon reserve or turn left and follow the towpath on the west side of the canal heading south all the way to Vealand Farm nature reserve. - 4) The Old Bude Canal last carried tub-boats 100 years ago, transporting lime-rich sea-sand to improve the local acid farmland soil.
-The canal today is a quiet place, great for wildlife, containing rushes and iris, and lined with meadowsweet, marsh cinquefoil and broad-leaved helleborine.
-Find out more about the canal at www.bude-canal-trust.co.uk
+3) Cross the small bridge over the canal.
+Here you can either access the main Culm grassland fields of Dunsdon reserve or turn left and follow the towpath on the west side of the canal heading south all the way to Vealand Farm nature reserve.

+4) The Old Bude Canal last carried tub-boats 100 years ago, transporting lime-rich sea-sand to improve the local acid farmland soil.
+The canal today is a quiet place, great for wildlife, containing rushes and iris, and lined with meadowsweet, marsh cinquefoil and broadleaved helleborine.
+The Bude Canal Trust owns and looks after the historic waterway.
+To find out more about its history go to www.bude-canal-trust.co.uk